Ylenia1211/BioSet2Vec/README.md

     cd BioSet2Vec
     ```

-5. Place `bioft.jar` in the working directory:
+5. Place `bioft.jar` in the working directory (Rename the file to "bioft.jar" if it does not have this name):

    `bioft.jar` is required for your job, download and place it in your project directory.